-Of the total current tax expense for the three months ended June 30, 2016 and 2015, \$152 and \$148, respectively, relates to non-controlling interests.
-Of the deferred tax expense for the three months ended June 30, 2016 and 2015, \$0 and \$3, respectively, relates to non-controlling interests.
-When combined with current tax expense, the total income tax provision for the three months ended June 30, 2016 and 2015 related to non-controlling interests is \$152 and \$151, respectively.
+Of the total current tax expense for the three months ended June 30, 2017 and 2016, \$199 and \$152, respectively, relates to non-controlling interests.
+Of the deferred tax expense for the three months ended June 30, 2017 and 2016, \$2 and \$0, respectively, relates to non-controlling interests.
+When combined with current tax expense, the total income tax provision for the three months ended June 30, 2017 and 2016 related to non-controlling interests is \$201 and \$152, respectively.

-Of the total current tax expense for the six months ended June 30, 2016 and 2015, \$307 and \$276, respectively, relates to non-controlling interests.
-Of the deferred tax expense (benefit) for the six months ended June 30, 2016 and 2015, (\$1) and \$6, respectively, relates to non-controlling interests.
-When combined with current tax expense, the total income tax provision for the six months ended June 30, 2016 and 2015 related to non-controlling interests is \$306 and \$282, respectively.
+Of the total current tax expense for the six months ended June 30, 2017 and 2016, \$382 and \$307, respectively, relates to non-controlling interests.
+Of the deferred tax expense for the six months ended June 30, 2017 and 2016, \$4 and (\$1), respectively, relates to non-controlling interests.
+When combined with current tax expense, the total income tax provision for the six months ended June 30, 2017 and 2016 related to non-controlling interests is \$386 and \$306, respectively.

 In the normal course of business, the Company is subject to examination by federal, state, and local tax regulators.
-As of June 30, 2016, the Company's U.S. federal income tax returns for the years 2012 through 2015 are open under the normal three-year statute of limitations and therefore subject to examination.
+As of June 30, 2017, the Company's U.S. federal income tax returns for the years 2013 through 2016 are open under the normal three-year statute of limitations and therefore subject to examination.

 The guidance for accounting for uncertainty in income taxes prescribes a recognition threshold and a measurement attribute for the financial statement recognition and measurement of tax positions taken or expected to be taken in a tax return.
 For those benefits to be recognized, a tax position must be more likely than not to be sustained upon examination by taxing authorities.
 The amount recognized is measured as the largest amount of benefit that is greater than 50% likely of being realized upon ultimate settlement.
 The Company does not believe that it has any tax positions for which it is reasonably possible that the total amounts of unrecognized tax benefits will significantly increase or decrease within the next twelve months.
-Furthermore, the Company does not have any material uncertain tax positions at June 30, 2016 and 2015.
+Furthermore, the Company does not have any material uncertain tax positions at June 30, 2017 and 2016.